tallSE/migrate-redmine-to-gitlab/docs/README.md

 python3 migrate-redmine-to-gitlab init
 ```

-This will download all the redmine project stuff in direcytoy **redmine**
+This will download all the redmine project stuff in directory **redmine**

 You should have then a such directory layout: